Sakura Fluff Cake by Four Leaves

-So the sakura are in full bloom in Tokyo!!!
-And although we don't have sakura trees here, or at least blossoms because we're in a tropical region, even Singaporean stores welcome the season in small ways.
+So the sakura are in full bloom in Tokyo!
+And although we don't have sakura blossoms in Singapore because we're in a tropical region, even Singaporean stores welcome the season in small ways.
 Possibly because there is a large community of Japanese diaspora here, so the Japanese departmental stores like Isetan and Takashimaya have spring food fairs, which may feature sakura items.

-Anyway, this sakura steamed cake was from Four Leaves, which I think is a local bakery.
-At least, based on the feel and standards, it doesn't seem very Japanese.
+This sakura steamed cake was from Four Leaves, which I think is local bakery.

 These were petit-sized, so maybe about 3-4 inches in length each.